Otto’s note to Rhaenyra in House of the Dragon explained – and where fans last saw it

 The note is, in fact, a page ripped from one of the books that Rhaenyra and Alicent read together as young girls.

-In a scene from an earlier episode, Rhaenyra (then played by Milly Alcock) tears a page from a book she was studying and presents it to Alicent (then played by Emily Carey) at Godswood.
+In a scene from episode one, Rhaenyra (then played by Milly Alcock) tears a page from a book she was studying – about the warrior queen Nymeria – at the Weirwood tree in the Godswood and presents it to Alicent (then played by Emily Carey).

 Elsewhere during the season finale, the series cleared up the confusing final scenes from episode nine that agonised viewers.